This page provides details about the role of the Greater London Archaeological Advisory Service in advising on archaeology in London.

 The role of the Greater London Archaeological Advisory Service (GLAAS)

-The Greater London Archaeology Advisory Service (GLAAS) provides archaeological planning advice to local authority planners, developers and their agents, and local people, for 31 London boroughs.
+The Greater London Archaeology Advisory Service (GLAAS) maintain the Greater London Historic Environment Record and provides archaeological planning advice to local authority planners, developers and their agents, and local people.

 If you need help in addressing an archaeological planning issue, this guidance may be useful.